ryukinix/mar/README.md

-# mreport: Memory Analysis Report
+# mar: Memory Analysis Report

 This minimal project is used to help on processing the statical analysis of the Memory Analysis Project